- Start date: September

-This is a very valuable experience for you as it allows you to work as hydrogeologists for a number of weeks exposing yourself to a working environment as well as allowing you to build up contacts within industry.
+This valuable experience allows you to work as a hydrogeologist for a number of weeks, as well as allowing you to develop industry contacts.

 Our £6 million state-of-the-art laboratory facilities are well-equipped with high-technological instrumentation and available space to investigate:

 - environmental & molecular microbiology